raspberrypilearning/cd-sebento-htmlcss-2/en/step_6.md

   }
 ```

 + Then, on a different page of your website, add the class to some elements there.
-I'm going to add it to the `section` elements on the Conservation page of my website, like this: `<section class="stylishBox">`.
+I'm going to add it to the `section` elements on the Food page of my website, like this: `<section class="stylishBox">`.

 It looks great, but now my sections are all squashed together.